143 Research Institutions jobs in South Africa

 - SDL and Automation Development

-Working with the AC community, including faculty and partners, to determine the required capabilities of the SDLs to be built.
-Developing the plans for SDLs that will meet user requirements and designing novel instruments for automated material synthesis and characterization.
+Working with the AC community, including faculty and partners, determine the required capabilities of the SDLs to be built.
+Design and testing of closed-loop optimization campaigns for cell culture media optimization using the selected framework.
+Developing SDL plans to meet user requirements and designing novel instruments for autonomous cell culture experiments.
 Developing customized hardware and Python software packages to build SDLs.
 Selecting, procurement, and installation of the equipment required for SDLs.

 - Research Direction